MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 - Generate DevOps scripts for continuous integration workflows and faster development cycles
 - and more

-> Learn more about the MobileFirst Operations Console, see the tutorial: [Using the MobilFirst Platform Operations Console](../../quick-start/console/).
+> Learn more about the MobileFirst Operations Console in the [Using the MobilFirst Platform Operations Console](../../quick-start/console/) tutorial.

 ### MobileFirst Command-line Interface
 The IBM MobileFirst command-line interface (CLI) tool enables developers to: